alexander-zhong/alexander-zhong/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on: Flowspace (Full stack productivity app) and Investigo (Student Org providing Stock Trading AI predictors)
-- 🌱 I’m currently learning: Improving my knowledge in MERN, ml frameworks and django
+- 🌱 I’m currently learning: Improving my knowledge in MERN, ml frameworks and django, learning nextjs
 - 👯 I’m looking to collaborate on: Happy to collab on anything :)
 - 🤔 I’m looking for help with: Trying to do my first hackathon 😭
 - 💬 Ask me about: Anything :) Social life coding